afrayedknott/exploreRiotAPI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
+Use this space to show useful examples of h

+ow a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_